fadilmamedov/telematics-utils/scripts/example.md

 ## Create navigation logs

-Removes current navigation logs for VIN number specified in YAML scenario from Silver Staging 4, then creates navigation logs based on YAML scenario and uploads them to Silver Staging 4
+Creates navigation logs based on testing scenario specified in YAML format and uploads them to Silver Staging 4.
+All current navigation logs for specified VIN number will be removed from the database

 ```
-node createNavigationLogs -s scenario.yaml
+node createNavigationLogs -s scenario.yaml [-o vehicleStats.json] [-a]
 ```

 ### Options

-- source (`--source` or `-s`) Source file with commands in YAML format
+- `-s` - source file with testing scenario in YAML format
+- `-o` - output file with vehicle stats in JSON format (optional)
-- address (`--address` or `-a`) Find GPS location addresses (optional, defaults to false)
+- `-a` - find GPS location addresses (optional, defaults to false)